imballinst/imballinst.dev/src/pages/blog/my-thought-pursuing-higher-study/index.md

 Now, just because I took a photo of the Law Building, it doesn't mean that I enrolled in that course.
 It is simply because it is one of the good photos that I took during my 1.5 years there.
 It is primarily because I didn't take photos frequently... and of course, because I'm not a good photographer.

 Right, so, I spent first 2 weeks to find permanent accommodation.
 I took consideration of 3 aspects, **rent fee**, **distance to university**, **distance to markets**, and **travel costs**.
 If I was about to live in the suburbs, I could save some money from rent fee.
 However, the travel cost may be quite expensive.
-Tram and bus fares were at AU$4.30 for 2 hours (with daily cap at AU$8.60).
-It could be reduced if I bought a bike, but I would require to take care of it, as well.
+Tram and bus fares were at 4.30 AUD for 2 hours (with daily cap at 8.60 AUD ~= 91k IDR).
+It could be reduced if I had bought a bike, but I would require to take care of it for 1.5 years.
+I wasn't sure the cost and effort were worth the benefits.

 After all things considered, I rented [a studio apartment](https://goo.gl/maps/2VkWnXXqXMwLdqqa9) which was 15 to 20 minutes walking time to university and supermarkets in CBD.
-The rent fee was at AU\$1439 per month, furnished and included electricity and water.
+The rent fee was at 1439 AUD per month (around 15.3M IDR), furnished and included electricity and water.
 The apartment was also equipped with free gym facilities.
 Just across of it, there was a big park and museum, which was coincidentally the examination venue at the end of the semester.

 I don't think I regret renting that place.
 Sure, the cost was high, but I saved a lot of energy.
 I didn't have to depart way earlier, I didn't have to spend money on transportation, and I could just roll to get into the examination venue.
 The park was also a good running spot.
-If I decided to live in the suburbs, I would have saved probably AU\$200 per month, and I'm not sure whether that amount can make up for the convenience that I had.
+If I decided to live in the suburbs, I would have saved probably 200 AUD per month (around 2.13M IDR), and I'm not sure whether that amount can make up for the convenience that I had.

 ### Living Style

 I had a boring living style.
 Each weekend, I went to [Queen Victoria Market](https://qvm.com.au/) to get some seafood, eggs, fruits, and veggies.
 There was also a pet shop, so it was a great opportunity for me to see bunnies.
 After that, I went to the supermarket in CBD to get products that were not available in QV Market.
 Or maybe, they were available but I was too lazy to find it!

 Anyways, in the supermarket, I usually bought rice, bread, chocolate spread/strawberry jam, frozen veggies, cereals, canned fish, milk, and many others.
 Sometimes, noodles and snacks were also on the list.
-Depending on the cycle, I usually spent AU\$20-30 per week for groceries in total.
+Depending on the cycle, I usually spent 20-30 AUD per week for groceries (~= 213k-319k IDR).

 What about food that I used to eat?
 Well... it was a very, very stale variation.
 The table below represents my eating "schedule" each week.
 Please note that this wasn't always the case, sometimes I skewed from this table because I was bored.